 Opinion is still divided on the Runaways’ place in the musical universe.
-To many, they were the first all-girl (instrument-playing) rock band to matter, spiritual godmothers to the Go-Go’s and Bangles, and seminal punk rockers to boot.
+To many, they were the first all-girl (instrument-playing) rock band to matter, spiritual godmothers to the Go-Go’s and Bangles, the initial model for riot grrrl bands and seminal punk-rockers to boot.
 Others see them as nothing more than a pre-packaged peepshow whose heavy metal-cum-glitter approach was dated from the very start.

 By the time Queens of Noise (a decided improvement over the debut) was released, trouble was fomenting; although Cherie Currie was the “official” lead singer, Jett wound up taking the microphone on six of the ten songs.
-Things came to a head when, after a tour of Japan (documented on the Live in Japan album), Currie and bassist Jackie Fox quit the band.
-Vicki Blue was hired as a new bassist, and Jett took over the reins for good.
+Things came to a head when Fox quit the band during a triumphant tour of Japan (documented on the Live in Japan album), followed shortly thereafter by Currie.
+Vicki Blue came on to play bass, and Jett took over the reins for good.